 Donation Bin – Have a donation bin in a closet by an outside entrance, in your master closet, laundry room, or anywhere you have a little extra space.
 Anytime you find something in your home that you no longer need or like, place it in the bin.
 Make sure to take to the donation center once a week, two weeks at the most so you aren’t tempted to take anything out of the bin.
-If you’re on a decluttering spree, take the items to the donation center the same day.
+You might want to hide it from your kids too.
+If you’re on a decluttering spree, take the items to the donation center that same day.

 Return Items – If you have items you’ve borrowed return them to their owner and let them store them.
 Have a basket or bin for library books and other items you’ve borrowed so they can be contained until you return them.

 Be Selective in Purchases – Just because something is on sale is not a reason to buy it.
+You should probably say that out loud again.
+JUST BECAUSE SOMETHING IS ON SALE IS NOT A REASON TO BUY IT.
 Ask yourself if you would have wanted to purchase it if it weren’t on sale?
 Do you have a place in mind for it already?
 Is it going to be something that is useful, adds value to your life, or you really love?
 If it’s a piece of decor and it’s not something you want around for at least 5 years, then don’t buy it.
 Research what you really like so you don’t make purchase mistakes in your home and your wardrobe.

 Put Things Away – As soon as you get home from shopping put things where they belong.
 Don’t leave craft supplies, food, clothing, personal items, or anything else in shopping bags.
 Make sure everything has a place and it is returned there.
 Having things put where they belong prevent you from buying the same product again, thereby saving you money and duplicate items.